emostyz/marketing/marketing-deck-platform/PRICING_STRATEGY.md

 ## Conclusion

-This pricing strategy positions AEDRIN as a premium AI presentation platform while ensuring strong profitability.
+This pricing strategy positions EasyDecks.ai as a premium AI presentation platform while ensuring strong profitability.
 The three-tier model provides clear value progression and targets different market segments effectively.
 With projected ARR of $5M in Year 1 and $17M in Year 2, this strategy supports sustainable growth and profitability.

 The key success factors are:
 1. **Clear value proposition** for each tier